trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 └────────────────┴──────────────────────────────────────┴───────────────────────────────────────────────────────────────────────────────────────────────────────────┴────────────┴────────────────┴────────────────────────────────┘
 ```

-4. Check on an indexer that the V1 `storage.tzip18.contractNext` is pointing to the next version address V2 : [old V1 contract storage](https://ghostnet.tzkt.io/KT18ceGtUsNtQTk9smxQcaxAswRVkHDDKDgK/storage/)
+4. Check on an indexer that the V1 `storage.tzip18.contractNext` is pointing to the next version address V2 : [old V1 contract storage](https://ghostnet.tzkt.io/KT18ceGtUsNtQTk9smxQcaxAswRVkHDDKDgK/storage/).

 This ends the proxy pattern implementation.
-The old contract is no more "runnable" and the proxy is pointing to the last version
+The old contract is no more "runnable" and the proxy is pointing to the last version.

 ## Alternative : Composability

-Managing a monolithic smart contract like a microservice can reduce the problem, on the other side it increases complexity and application lifecycle on OPS side
+Managing a monolithic smart contract like a microservice can reduce the problem, on the other side it increases complexity and application lifecycle on OPS side.

-That's your tradeoff
+That's your tradeoff.

 ## Summary

-Now, you are able to upgrade deployed contracts
+Now, you are able to upgrade deployed contracts.